lancedb/lancedb/docs/src/basic.md

       !!! warning

             If the table already exists, LanceDB will raise an error by default.
-            If you want to overwrite the table, you can pass in `mode="overwrite"` to the `createTable` function.
+            If you want to make sure you overwrite the table, pass in `mode="overwrite"` to the `createTable` function.

 === "Javascript"